abang115/TaskAru/Sprint4.md

 URL: <code>/api/event</code>
   - Integrated RemoveEventDeleteHandler() function which is a <code>DELETE</code> request.
 The function allows the user to indicate that want to delete an event in their desired calendar.

+URL: <code>/api/calendar</code>
+  - Integrated CalendarPostHandler() function which is a <code>POST</code> request.
+This function allows the user to create a calendar in their account so they're able to have multiple calendars.

+URL: <code>/api/calendar</code>
+  - Integrated CalendarGetHandler() function which is a <code>GET</code> request.
+The function allows front end to receive calendars from the database based on the user logged in.